paulabergman/intro-to-biostats-r/chapter1.md

 # Draw a scatter-plot for the variables maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data
 plot(cardiac$maxhr,cardiac$sbp)

+# Check the correlation of maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data.
+cor(cardiac$maxhr, cardiac$sb)
+-0.04567112
 ```

 *** =sct